juliaolivieri/EMGT_162_2025/lecture17_pandas.md

 1. Find the maximum speed for each value of `Type_Main`
 2. Find the median of `year_introduced` for each value of `Status`.
-3. Find the number of roller coasters per state
+3. Find the number of roller coasters per state in the dataset (will need to use the data merged with `parks.csv`).